Suman2023/xvectorlabs/README.md

 ### This is a part of take home project from xVectorLabs.
 The project is to create a data application that can be used to store, compute and plot graphs.
 The data is provided in the form of a csv file.

+## NOTE:
-## NOTE: A Proper internet connection is required to run the project.
+- A Proper internet connection is required to run the project.
+- The plotting and aggregating of data is done taking the first 50 rows of the csv file.
+This is done to reduce the time taken to load the page.
+The complete data can be used by changing the value in the api/views.py file.

 # DEMO
 https://github.com/Suman2023/xvectorlabs/assets/66205793/d88515a0-df43-4b59-89fe-08e9f9c504b3